 Risk Factors for Birth Injuries

-A birth injury generally refers to some type of serious physical damage and injury inflicted on an otherwise healthy baby during the labor and delivery process.
-A birth "injury" is therefore different from a birth "defect" in that birth defects are genetically inherited abnormalities that are written into a baby's DNA.
+A birth injury generally refers to some type of serious physical damage and injury inflicted on an otherwise healthy infant during the labor and delivery process.
+A birth "injury" is therefore different from a birth "defect" in that birth defects are genetically inherited abnormalities that are written into an infant's DNA.
 Birth defects are not caused by any sort of trauma during birth.

 Preeclampsia is a situation that very commonly occurs towards the end of some pregnancies where acute maternal hypertension (high blood pressure) suddenly occurs and rapidly gets worse.
-Preeclampsia is triggered by certain abnormalities in the placenta and it is a condition that is diagnosed it approximately 9% of all pregnancies.
-Preeclampsia will always create an increased risk of various types of birth injuries, particularly those related to oxygen deprivation.
-One of the immediate reasons preeclampsia increases the chances of a birth injury is that it usually requires immediate or early delivery of the baby.Maternal Infections
+Preeclampsia is triggered in pregnant women by certain abnormalities in the placenta and is diagnosed in approximately 9% of all pregnancies.
+Preeclampsia will always create an increased risk of various types of birth injuries, particularly those related to oxygen deprivation and brain damage.
+One of the immediate reasons preeclampsia increases the chances of a birth injury is that it usually requires immediate or early delivery of the infant.Maternal Infections

 Abnormal presentation refers to babies that have not maneuvered into the normal head-first position in advance of labor and delivery.
 There are various abnormal presentation positions that babies can end up it such as breech position or face-first position.
-All of these abnormal presentations (particularly breach) will significantly increase the chances of a birth injury occurring during vaginal childbirth.Pitocin
+The umbilical cord can also be abnormally positioned, causing problems for the baby.
+All of these abnormal presentations (particularly breach) will significantly increase the chances of a birth injury occurring during vaginal childbirth due to physical trauma and oxygen deprivation, and often a cesarean section is performed.Pitocin

 Pitocin is the most widely and frequently used drug in the labor and delivery room.
 Pitocin is an artificial copy of a naturally occurring hormone called oxytocin.
 At the end of a pregnancy, the release of oxytocin by the mother's body is what stimulates the uterus to start contracting and initiate the labor and delivery process.
 The drug Pitocin has the same stimulating effect on the uterus when administered to pregnant mothers.
 Doctors use it to induce labor and also to speed up labor that has already begun.
-For certain women, however, Pitocin can be very problematic because their bodies over respond to the synthetic form of the hormone.
-This over sensitive response to Pitocin hyper stimulates the uterus creating contractions that are too strong and too frequent.
+For certain pregnant women, however, Pitocin can be very problematic because their bodies over-respond to the synthetic form of the hormone.
+This overly sensitive response to Pitocin hyper-stimulates the uterus creating contractions that are too strong and too frequent.
 Hyper stimulation of contractions can disrupt the delivery of oxygen to the baby and/or force the baby through the birth canal too fast.
-Both of these results will increase the possibility of a major birth injury.Epidurals
+Both of these results will increase the possibility of a major birth injury, sometimes attributable to medical malpractice.Epidurals

 - Blood clots in the mother also create a grave risk to the mother and child